-To enable staff and students to avoid the time consuming task of tracing the publisher or rights holder to obtain permission from the library provides access to several databases of copyright cleared images which maybe used for educational purposes at the Digital Student website.
+To enable staff and students to avoid the time consuming task of tracing the publisher or rights holder to obtain permission, the library provides access to several databases of copyright cleared images which maybe used for educational purposes at the Digital Student website.

 In the UK, the primary authors of a film are the producer and the principal director.
 Films remain in copyright for 50 years until the last of the following dies: principal director, producer, screenplay author, composer of soundtrack.
 Similarly broadcasts remain in copyright with the broadcaster for 50 years.